 Most of the personal computers available in the market today don’t include an optical drive, popularly known as a CD/DVD/Blu-ray drive.
 Now that USB drives and external hard drives are available for throwaway prices, most users prefer using USB drives instead of traditional CDs/DVDs to back up and transfer data.

 That said, there are many PCs out there that still include CD/DVD drives.
-If your notebook has an optical drive and you’re running Windows 10, Windows 8 or Windows 7, you probably have observed that Windows doesn’t provide an option to close the optical drive tray while it does provide an option to eject the drive.
+If your notebook has an optical drive and you’re running Windows 10, Windows 8, or Windows 7, you probably have observed that Windows doesn’t provide an option to close the optical drive tray while it does offer the option to eject the drive.

 Create a hotkey to close & open the CD/DVD drive tray in Windows 10/11

 In short, while you can open the optical drive tray with a click, it’s not possible to close the CD/DVD/Blu-ray drive tray without physically pushing the tray.
 It could be because neither Microsoft nor developers are interested in optical drives anymore.

 Luckily, if you still use CD/DVD/Blu-ray drive in your Windows PC very often, here are two small utilities to help you quickly eject and close the CD/DVD drive tray using keyboard shortcuts.

 Door Control, as the name might suggest, helps you control the door of the CD/DVD drive right from the desktop.
-The tool helps you eject and close CD/DVD/Blu-ray with the help of keyboard shortcuts as well as via system tray shortcut.
+The tool enables you to eject and close CD/DVD/Blu-ray with the help of keyboard shortcuts as well as via system tray shortcut.

-Although Door Control is a good utility, the software doesn’t seem to work with some drives and PCs.
-While the utility on my HP laptop running Windows 10, the program failed to close the Sony DVD drive tray on my assembled desktop PC.
+Although Door Control is a useful utility, the software doesn’t seem to work with some drives and PCs.
+While the utility worked on my HP laptop running Windows 10, the program failed to close the Sony DVD drive tray on my assembled desktop PC.